 }

-n order to utilize one of these providers, we need to create a controller along with a route that points to the controller.
-As you’re about to see, we will inject the /interface/ into the constructor.
+In order to utilize one of these providers, we need to create a controller along with a route that points to it.
+As you're about to see, we will inject the interface into the constructor.
 This is a critical piece as it is what allows us to swap between API providers should we ever need to.
-(Later, we’ll tap into Laravel’s service container to bring it all together)
+(Later, we'll tap into Laravel's service container to bring it all together.)

 <?php